FrickTobias/BLR/step-by-step/README.md

 ### Mapping & Filtering

-Here reads are mapped to the human genome.
-The mapping results are then filtered to remove unmapped reads and non-primary alignements.
+Here reads are mapped to the human genome and converted from sam to bam format.

 ```
 # Mapping reads and writing as bam